DavidBM/qldb-rs/README.md

 # Session Pool

 The driver has a session pool.
-The second parameter in the QldbClient::default is the maximun size of the connection pool.
+The second parameter in the QldbClient::default is the maximum size of the connection pool.

 The pool will be auto-populated as parallel transaction are being requested until it reaches the provided maximum.